 Victorian furniture is one of the most prized possessions of many people in America.
-This great furniture style is usually handed down within large families or purchased on the auction block.
+This great furniture style is usually handed down within families or purchased on the auction block.
 The many distinctive features and impressive quality is what sets Victorian furniture apart from regular furniture.
-Here is some quick facts about this great style.
+Here are some quick facts about this great style.

 During the years of 1837 and 1901, Victorian furniture was being produced in England.
 It was at this time that Queen Victoria was ruler and the rising middle class began to usurp its influence over how furniture was made.